 We are always interested to hear how the users have utilised the data in their research and if they produced any publications as a result of having the data, presented at conferences or if the data has had an impact in policy making.
 One of the terms and conditions that data users agree to is to inform us of publications and other outputs, and of any other outcomes or impact achieved.

 Acquiring new datasets

 We often receive requests for new types of data and we actively invite suggestions for data acquisitions.
-On receipt of the request we search for and source new forms of datasets, typically those which align with UBDC’s main research projects: Education and Skills; Housing and Neighbourhoods; Transport and Infrastructure and Urban Governance.
+On receipt of the request we search for and source new forms of datasets, typically those which align with UBDC’s main research projects: Education and Skills; Housing and Neighbourhoods; Transport and Mobility and Urban Governance.
 Strong candidate datasets are those with potential for academic benefits and impact for UBDC with terms and conditions that permit suitably widespread academic research use.
 We evaluate datasets to ensure they meet a high standard of quality and utility.
 Possible evaluation criteria include data collection methodology and provenance, recency, frequency of updates, data coverage (often we prioritise coverage in areas already well served with existing data to support comparison and linking) as well as basic data completeness and correctness.
 We also consider whether any special software is required for the user to view the data.
 A further critical consideration is whether data supply can be sustained – excessively costly datasets or those that offer only a moment-in-time snapshot may be less attractive as there may be less scope to refresh or add to the data over time.

 Creating metadata for cataloguing data